-- The rebate is calculated at 35% of QSAPE. - An additional 5% of QSAPE is provided for productions hiring at least 20% black South African citizens as HODs and procuring at least 30% of the QSAPE from 51% South African black-owned entities, which have been operating for at least a period of one year. - The incentive programme offers a reimbursable grant to the maximum of R50 million per qualifying project.
+- Incentive is calculated at 35% of QSAPE. - An additional 5% of QSAPE is provided for productions hiring at least 20% of black South African citizens as HODs. - Procurement of at least 30% of the QSAPE from 51% South African black-owned entities that have been operating for at least a period of one year. - The incentive programme offers a reimbursable grant to the maximum of R25 million per qualifying project. - The incentive is effective from 1 September 2023.